 3. Complexity and Analysis

 Then there’s a third section.
 The first was about tools, the second is the management process and the third is about complexity and analysis.

 I talk about top-down and bottom-up analysis.
 There are two related things here.
 Top-down analysis is about breaking a big or small idea down to get it to move into action.

 I want to break it down into steps.
 I want to analyse it and then move into action.
-This management is similar to the idea of moving new ideas into action.
+This management process is similar to the idea of moving new ideas into action.

 Building a Project From Listed Issues

-And then there’s this idea of bottom-up analysis.
 So I’m recording things in Evernote as they come in.
 This is a different thing.
 This is not about breaking a single idea down into sub-steps.
 It’s about what to do with all those ideas recorded over time.